-Although the new editor allows you to shift between text editing and visual editing modes using a dropdown, but you will find that the HTML code generated by editor is completely messed up.
+Although the new editor allows you to shift between text editing and visual editing modes using a dropdown, you will find that the HTML code generated by the editor is completely messed up.

 Many people might think the junk in HTML code are just comments, that shouldn’t matter to us.
 But what if you need to copy the code and paste it somewhere else?
 Those comments will also follow and make things tough for you.